Careers Education, Information, Advice and Guidance (CEIAG)

 Our Intent

-At Linton Village College we are committed to providing our students with a Careers Programme which is aspirational, engaging and inspiring.
+At Linton Village College we are committed to providing our students with a Careers Programme which is ambitious, inclusive and enriching.
 We aim to provide all LVC students the skills to progress on their pathway, to achieve their full potential and provide them with the opportunity to develop an understanding of the local and national careers opportunities.
 We provide a planned programme of activities to support students in making decisions during key points within their education.
 Throughout the CEIAG Programme students will be provided with information, advice, guidance and practical experiences, which will help them make positive decisions.
-Students are encouraged to develop their own careers pathway to Post 16 applications and beyond into higher and further education.
+Students are encouraged to develop their own careers pathway to Post 16 applications and beyond into further and higher education

 Our Careers Programme